eipark/pff/README.md

 # Park Family Farm

 ### Eggs are on sale now at our farmstand (Spring 2026)
 To purchase, call or text Steve at 551-215-2589 in advance.
-Meet at the [farmstand on Amsterdam Drive](https://maps.app.goo.gl/xzkfRZbZRnz7wBdp7). **Please do not drive down the driveway or to either home on the property.
+Meet at the [farmstand on Amsterdam Drive](https://maps.app.goo.gl/xzkfRZbZRnz7wBdp7).
+Eggs are $8/dozen.

+**Please do not drive down the driveway or to either home on the property.
 These are private residences.
 Thank you**

 ## About us
 We're a tiny farm in Hillsborough NJ along the Millstone River.
 Our mission is to steward our land, grow healthy food, and be a positive influence on the community.